tmcycyit/geo-bridge-bundle/README.md

              ...
              ->add('address', 'geo_address', array(
                 'attr' => array(
-                    'data-id'       => 1,                   //must be unique for each such field 'placeholder'   => 'text for input',    //placeholder text 'allow_new'     => true,                //set true to show new button when address not found 'button_name'   => 'buttonName',        //text to show on new button
+                    'data_id'       => 1,                   //must be unique for each such field 'placeholder'   => 'text for input',    //placeholder text 'allow_new'     => true,                //set true to show new button when address not found 'button_name'   => 'buttonName',        //text to show on new button